blog

 Mistake 2: Using incorrect standards or reference equipment

-Whilst staff turnover and training can certainly be a factor in not adhering to correct calibration standards, this is usually down to either not having a clearly documented procedure and nominated test equipment and referring to outdated standards or ways of working, just because that’s “the way we’ve always done it”.
+Whilst staff turnover and training can certainly be a factor in not adhering to correct calibration standards, it’s more often due to lack of a clearly documented procedure and nominated test equipment and referring to outdated standards.

 By not keeping up with the latest standards or equipment, tools can often seem like they are giving the right results, only to later find that the results were inaccurate and tools were out of tolerance.
 In severe circumstances, this can lead non-compliances, fines, product defects and other reputational damage.

-By always calibrating against certified, traceable standards and with a clear calibration policy outlining measurements, expected results and nominated test equipment, there can be no confusion.
+Updating processes ensures your team benefits from the latest standards and best practices and with a clear calibration policy outlining measurements, expected results and nominated test equipment, there can be no confusion.

 Mistake 3: Poor records and documentation